olaniyi2oguns/Workplace-11/README.md

 **Step 7:** Update GIT with latest code

 Now that you have written your first play, and your inventory is ready, it is necessary to merge your changes to the main branch as your playbook is still on the branch repository on git.
-To do this, first confirm the branch you are working on by running command `git status`.
+To do this, first confirm the branch you are working on by running command `git status` again.
 Once you have confirmed that you are actually working on the Ansible-jenkins branch, run the following commands:

 `git add .`